-Katie Brinson is Senior Counsel in Clark Hill’s Los Angeles office and a member of the firm’s Litigation practice.
+Katie Brinson is Senior Counsel in Clark Hill’s Los Angeles and San Francisco offices and a member of the firm’s Litigation practice.
 Katie’s practice is focused on the defense of general negligence, premises liability, professional liability, intellectual property, transportation, insurance, labor and employment, and product liability matters, including complex tort litigation and business and commercial litigation.
 Katie is an experienced litigator in both state and federal courts who has secured favorable outcomes for all types of clients, from individuals to large corporations, including successful mediation and/or settlement, multiple summary judgment awards, and defense verdicts at trial.

 - In a federal court case where Katie represented an international hotel chain, the plaintiff claimed she was attacked by bed bugs during her one night stay.
 Katie successfully presented evidence that the plaintiff’s injuries were not from bed bugs and that there was no evidence of any bed bug infestation, and after less than 45 minutes of deliberation, the jury returned a defense verdict.
 After trial, Katie successfully argued a motion to tax costs wherein the court awarded her client was entitled to recover over $10,000 in attorneys fees and costs associated with the litigation.

 - Katie represented a well renowned residential home and community builder in an action brought by a plaintiff claiming that an intersection within the community was defectively designed, which the plaintiff alleged was the cause of catastrophic personal injuries sustained when as a pedestrian she was struck by a vehicle traveling through the intersection.
 Katie brought a motion for summary judgment and obtained a complete dismissal for her client by arguing that the developer client could not legally be found to have controlled the intersection and therefore could not be held liable for a defective design cause of action.